Easy 3-Ingredient Rosemary Simple Syrup

 If your syrup crystallizes, simply reheat it gently in a saucepan until the crystals dissolve.
 To prevent crystallization, ensure the sugar is fully dissolved during the initial cooking process.

-🥞 More Syrup Recipes You Will Love
+More Syrup Recipes You Might Love

 Rosemary Simple Syrup